-As cowboy chemists amp up the creativity — whipping up an astonishing variety of increasingly high THC-count concentrates like wax, shatter and oils — enterprising personal vaporizer manufacturers have to be nimble if they hope to keep up with these rapidly expanding product offerings.
+As cowboy chemists amp up the creativity — whipping up an astonishing variety of increasingly high THC-count concentrates like wax, shatter and oils — enterprising personal vaporizer manufacturers have to be nimble to keep up with these rapidly expanding product offerings.

 The “O” in O.Pen may as well stand for OMG — it’s god’s gift to personal vaporizing and it’s O.utrageously good.
 In fact, I’m wracking my brain trying to think of a reason not to own one.
 What’s not to like about a device you can take to airports, churches, sporting events, concerts, county fairs, PTA meetings, malls, movies, restaurants, bowling alleys and bars and no one’s the wiser after you sneak a quick hit?

 Next week, I’m making my first visit to our nation’s capital since becoming a semi-celebrated poteconomist.
 I’ll be meeting with Dr. Jon Gettman to finalize work on an article I’ve been jazzed about, Cannajobs 2013.
 Are there really 1 million pot-ential cannajobs?